 Informal Complaint Process

 This initial process is followed to attempt to resolve the matter orally or in writing with the individual(s) most directly connected to the student’s complaint.
-If the student is not comfortable discussing the matter with the individuals most directly involved, the student may take his or her informal complaint to a liaison not directly involved, such as the Assistant Director for Student Conduct and Integrity & Academic Accommodations for students in the Foundations of Medicine semesters and the Assistant Director for Clinical Student Conduct and Development for students in the Clinical Sciences semesters.
-If a complaint pertains to the Assistant Director for Student Conduct and Integrity & Academic Accommodations or the Assistant Director for Clinical Student Conduct and Development, contact the Associate Dean of Student Affairs in Dominica or the Associate Dean of Academic and Student Affairs in Miramar.
+If the student is not comfortable discussing the matter with the individuals most directly involved, the student may take his or her informal complaint to a liaison not directly involved, such as the Assistant Director for Student Conduct and Integrity & Academic Accommodations for students in the Medical Sciences semesters and the Assistant Director for Clinical Student Conduct and Development for students in the Clinical Sciences semesters.
+If a complaint pertains to the Assistant Director for Student Conduct and Integrity & Academic Accommodations or the Assistant Director for Clinical Student Conduct and Development, contact the Associate Dean of Student Affairs on the medical sciences campus or the Associate Dean of Student Affairs in Miramar.

 Complaints addressed informally may not be investigated to the same degree as formal complaints.
 Mediation may be used as a method for resolving the complaint informally, but not all complaints are appropriate for mediation; for example, allegations of sexual assault typically are not appropriate for mediation.